How to Start a Business in Nevada

 Step 1: Choose the Right Business Idea

 The first step toward business ownership is deciding what kind of business to start.
 Look for an idea that suits your interests, your personal goals, and your natural abilities.
 This will help you stay motivated when the going gets tough and will greatly improve your odds of success.
+We have assembled a comprehensive list of small business ideas to help you get started.
 Need inspiration?
-Here were the most popular ideas among our Nevada visitors in 2017:
+Here were the most popular ideas among our Nevada visitors in 2020:

 Find the Right Business Idea for You

 Our free Business Ideas Generator will help you identify great businesses that match your interests and lifestyle.

 Successful businesses are built through careful planning.
 Before committing a significant amount of money and other resources toward your business in Nevada, critically analyze your idea, and create a game plan.
 At a minimum, you should complete the following:

 What will you name your business?
 When naming a business, you'll want to choose an available name that follows Nevada’s naming rules for an LLC or corporation and resonates with your customers.
 Use our Business Name Generator to find the perfect brand name and website.

 Before you reserve your business name, make sure your domain is available.